 On the trad scene the Appalachian Mountain Club (AMC) Narragansett Chapter was also responsible for introducing many local climbers to the sport.
 Peter Barlow, the chairman of the AMC Technical Climbing Committee probably introduced more local climbers to rock and ice climbing than any other single person.

 The Rhode Island Climbing web site (this one) was brought online in 1995.
 The climbri email group quickly became the primary means of communication among local climbers.

 Led largely by Joe McLoughlin bouldering at Lincoln Woods put Rhode Island on the national climbing map.
 Joe penned an article on Lincoln Woods that appeard as a "MiniGuide" in the April 2000 issue of Rock & Ice and he wrote the guidebook A Bouldering Guide to Lincoln Woods, RI.
 The area gets occasional mentioned in both Rock & Ice and Climbing magazines.

 In 2006 the Rhode Island Climbing gym moved to a new facility in Lincoln and changed its name to RockSpot.

-In 2013 RockSpot Climbing opened a new rock gym in Peace Dale, RI.
-There are now three rock gyms in Rhode Island.
+In 2013 RockSpot Climbing opened a new rock gym in Peace Dale, RI and in 2017 Central Rock opened a gym in Warwick.
+There are now four rock gyms in Rhode Island.

 In this decade sport climbing started making inroads in nearby Connecticut despite years of being dictated to one terrorist bolt chopper.
 In April 2014 an article on sport climbing in Connecticut written by Brian Phillips appeared in Rock and Ice magazine which caused the local bolt chopper to chop two routes at Rhode Island's primary climbing area, Ross Rocks.